WordPress Website Maintenance

 However …

-This also applies to other areas of WordPress site maintenance.
 For example, you will want to create an organized system for storing backups and retrieving older plugins or previous installation files in case you experience problems and need to troubleshoot errors on your site.

 WordPress Maintenance Process – Flowchart

-Keep in mind this:
+Keep this in mind:

 WordPress Site Maintenance Process – Main Components

-1. Removing/deleting unnecessary data from your site (e.g. comment SPAM)
+- Removing/deleting unnecessary data from your site (e.g. comment SPAM)

-2. Backing up all data and files before performing any updates
+- Backing up all data and files before performing any updates

-3. Checking to see if any updates are required
+- Checking to see if any updates are required

-5. Restoring / reinstalling data if required
+- Restoring/reinstalling data if required

 Additional maintenance tasks may include:

-• Updating content
+- Updating content

-• Fixing broken links in the content
+- Fixing broken links in the content

-• Optimizing the site to improve page loading speed
+- Optimizing the site to improve page loading speed

-• Addressing security issues
+- Addressing security issues

-• Troubleshooting errors
+- Troubleshooting errors

 1) Remove Unnecessary Data From Your WordPress Site

-2) Back Up All Data And Files
+2) Backup All Data And Files

-After removing all unwanted data from your site, the next step is to back up both your MySQL database and your WordPress files before performing upgrades.
 This step is important, as it will allow you to restore your data or reinstall your site if any errors occur after upgrading your site or plugins.

 There are automated methods you can use to perform WordPress site backups.
-There are also ways to perform manual backups if your server or hosting configuration doesn’t allow you to automate these tasks or if you need to be absolutely sure that your data and files have been properly backed up (automation can fail).
+There are also ways to perform manual backups if your server or hosting configuration doesn’t allow you to automate these tasks or if you must be absolutely sure that your data and files have been properly backed up (automation can fail).

 3) Check To See If Updates Are Required